Apply to modify the Definitive Map and Statement if public rights of way are incorrectly recorded

 There is no charge to apply to amend the Definitive Map and Statement.

 Applications must be supported by good historical or user evidence.
 If you wish to add public rights of way but do not have enough evidence, you can submit proposals for consideration under the Rights of Way Improvement Plan.
-You can find the Rights of Way Improvement Plan by following the link to our 'Public rights of way' page under Related services.

 You can make applications to modify the Definitive Map and Statement under Section 53 of the Wildlife and Countryside Act 1981.
 We will investigate applications using key documentary sources as well as any user evidence that has been provided.
 A decision will be reached based on the evidence and will not always reflect what the application was for.
 For example, an application to add a footpath may result in an order being made to add a bridleway because of the evidence.